machinio/solrb/README.md

   # options here.
   config.faraday_options = {}

-  # Define the fields that will be used for querying Solr
+  # Define the core with fields that will be used for querying Solr
-  config.define_fields do |f|
+  config.define_core(name: :default) do |f|
     f.field :description
     # When dynamic_field is present, the field name will be mapped to match the dynamic field
     # solr_name during query construction.
 Here, "title" will be mapped to "title_text"